theangryangel/logstash-output-jdbc/README.md

   - See v1.4 branch for logstash 1.4

 ## Installation
-  - Run `bin/plugin install logstash-output-jdbc` in your logstash installation directory
+  - Run `bin/logstash-plugin install logstash-output-jdbc` in your logstash installation directory
   - Now either:
     - Use driver_jar_path in your configuraton to specify a path to your jar file
   - Or:
     - Create the directory vendor/jar/jdbc in your logstash installation (`mkdir -p vendor/jar/jdbc/`)
     - Add JDBC jar files to vendor/jar/jdbc in your logstash installation
-  - And then configure (examples below)
+  - And then configure (examples can be found in the examples directory)

 ## Configuration options